skulptur/lightcast/README.md

 ## Motivation

-This pattern is needed every now and then so this library is a no dependency, tiny and typesafe solution.
+The Pub/Sub pattern is needed every now and then and this library is a no dependency, tiny and typesafe solution.

 ## Get started